 Painted bike lanes with no physical barriers or unprotected, green bike lanes are not as safe as protected bike lanes.

 Safe Streets

-- Q. "What is a safe street?" - A. "A safe street is designed so people can walk, roll, or ride on it without getting hurt.
+- O. "What is a safe street?" - A. "A safe street is designed so people can walk, roll, or ride on it without getting hurt.

-Safe streets have slower speeds for cars, protected bike lanes, sidewalks, crosswalks, and other things that help our safety."
+Safe streets have slower speeds and traffic calming that help improve our safety."